mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 See if you can explain how that re-asignment we just did worked.

-To access particular columns in a data, as we saw above, we use the `$` operator - we can see the value for `Species` for each observation in `iris by doing:
+To access particular columns in a data frame, as we saw above, we use the `$` operator - we can see the value for `Species` for each observation in `iris by doing:
 ```r
 iris$Species
 ```